carpentries/lesson-development-training/episodes/introduction.md

 ### Collaborating Effectively

 We believe that lessons are much more likely to succeed, and to remain useful in the long term, if they are developed collaboratively.
-This training will discuss some of the ways that you can welcome new collaborators and work effectively and efficiently with those you already have.
+We will spend a little time talking about how you can work together effectively during this training.
+To further develop your collaboration skills after the training, we recommend that you join one of the regular _GitHub Skill-up_ sessions hosted by The Carpentries.
+Participation in those skill-ups is optional but included in your registration for this training.

 ::: callout